FIRE-Bench: Evaluating AI Agents on the Rediscovery of Scientific Insights: Results Analyses

 \subsection{Cost-Efficiency Analysis}

 Beyond performance, the practical viability of autonomous research agents depends on their operational cost.
-We analyze API-based monetary costs for each agent under a fixed evaluation protocol.
-Table~\ref{tab:avg_costs_rabench_full} reports the total cost aggregated across all tasks as well as the average cost per task.
-For \textit{Claude Code} and \textit{OpenHands}, costs are computed directly from recorded API usage. \textit{Codex} only reports total token counts; for this agent, we estimate cost using public pricing for its underlying model (\texttt{gpt-5-medium}) under an assumed 3:1 input-to-output token ratio based on aggregate statistics from llm-stats.com.\footnote{\url{https://llm-stats.com}} While absolute values may vary under different assumptions, relative trends are stable under reasonable ratios.
-All agents are evaluated on the same task set with same three runs and stopping criteria.
+We observe a positive association between average performance and API cost: stronger backbones improve $F_1$ at the expense of higher resource use. \textit{Codex} (\texttt{gpt-5-medium}) is a notable Pareto-efficient outlier, reaching $F_1 = 41.9$ at \$2.21 total, roughly $5\times$ cheaper than \textit{Claude Code} (\$12.67 for $F_1 = 46.7$).

 \textbf{Performance-cost trade-off}.
-We observe a positive association between average performance and cost.
-The strongest-performing agent, \textit{Claude Code} (average $F_1 = 46.7$), also incurs the highest total cost (\$12.67).
-A similar pattern appears within \textit{OpenHands}: upgrading the backbone from \texttt{o4-mini} to \texttt{gpt-5} increases total cost by 21\% (\$8.90 to \$10.74) while improving average F\textsubscript{1} by 6.1 points (31.9 to 37.9).
-These results indicate that stronger model backbones tend to improve performance at the expense of higher resource usage.
-Despite this trend, \textit{Codex} achieves a favorable cost–performance balance, attaining an average F\textsubscript{1} of 41.9 at an estimated total cost of \$2.21.
-Execution logs indicate that this efficiency primarily reflects shorter action sequences and lower token usage.
-At the task level, costs vary with execution complexity: tasks requiring longer reasoning chains or repeated tool interactions (e.g., \textit{LLMs Lack Self-Correction}, \textit{ICL from Repetition}) are consistently among the most expensive across agents.
-Overall, these results highlight a clear performance–cost trade-off, while also indicating that improved execution efficiency can substantially reduce cost without proportionally sacrificing performance.
+The association also holds within frameworks: upgrading \textit{OpenHands}'s backbone from \texttt{o4-mini} to \texttt{gpt-5} raises total cost by 21\% (\$8.90 to \$10.74) while improving average $F_1$ by 6.1 points (31.9 to 37.9). \textit{Codex} deviates from this trend; execution traces show that its efficiency primarily reflects shorter action sequences and lower token usage rather than a weaker backbone.
+At the task level, costs scale with execution complexity: tasks requiring longer reasoning chains (e.g., \textit{LLMs Lack Self-Correction}, \textit{ICL from Repetition}) are consistently the most expensive across agents.
+Full breakdown and methodology details are in Appendix~\ref{appendix:cost_analysis}.